MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/how-to-migrate-queries-from-power-query-desktop-to-dataflows.md

 If you've done all the steps successfully, you should see a preview of the data in the Power Query Editor.

-## Some Power Query Desktop functions requires a gateway in Power Query Online
+## Some Power Query Desktop functions require a gateway in Power Query Online

-Some of the functions might requires gateway, even if their source is not on-premises.
+Some of the functions might require a gateway, even if their source is not on-premises.
 Among these are functions such as Web.BrowserContents, and Web.Page.
 If this happens, you might get an error message indicating which specific function isn't supported.
 The figure below shows an example of one of these scenarios.

 ![Unsupported functions in the dataflow](media/MigrateToDataflowError.png)